daattali/beautiful-jekyll/_posts/2019-04-25-Ecological-statistics.md

 layout: post
 ---

-Statistics in ecology can be a tricky endevour with real data.
-My PhD research focuses on Bayesian Hierarical Modelling with Ecological Data.
+Statistics in ecology can be a tricky endeavour with real data.
+My PhD research focuses on Bayesian Hierarchical Modelling with Ecological Data.
 These are the resources I have used and still do at times.
 To begin to understand and teach Bayesian methods I often refer to older and often more understood statistical methods.

 ## General ecological statistics